pelkmanslab/popcontext/README.md

 ==========

 Measure and correct cell population context effects in high-content screening.
+Developed for CellProfiler v1 (in MATLAB).

 This project calculates the population context-corrected measurement as described in Snijder & Sacher, et al, in revision, 2011, and normalizes for potential effects.

-Methods are implemented as CellpRofiller modules.
+Methods are implemented as CellProfiller modules.

 http://www.cellprofiler.org